 Skip to content

 Offline pages are beneficial when we are disconnected from the network.
-The Apple Safari browser for iPhone and iPad offers the option to add the webpage link to the reading list, which will auto-download the page for offline access.
-We can manage the reading list and remove the pages from downloads once we finish the read.
+Safari browser offers the option to add the webpage link to the reading list, which will auto-download the page for offline access.

 1. Launch the Safari app on iOS/iPadOS.